English

 - comprehension: teaching children to understand the text.

-- In Reception these sessions start in Week 4.
+- In Reception these sessions can start from Week 4 if children are ready, or slightly later in the Autumn term.
 Children who are not yet decoding have daily additional blending practice in small groups, so that they quickly learn to blend and can begin to read books.

 - In Year 2 and 3, we continue to teach reading in this way for any children who still need to practise reading with decodable books.
 These children have a book matched to their secure phonics knowledge and read these at least 3 times a week in school on a 1:1 basis.